 11. Stay Engaged

 If there’s one thing that’s helped build my nest egg, it’s the fact that year after year I stay engaged in what’s going on.

 I’m amazed at how many people will go months or even years having no clue about how their investments are performing or if their retirement savings are on track.
 That’s why if there’s one piece of advice you should take away from this post, it’s to stay on top of what’s going on in your finances and always be asking yourself what you can be doing to make it better.

-Yes, it will take some work.
+And remember that yes, it will take some work.
 But this is why you created your vision and SMART goals.
-This is why you started investing as early as possible, practicing frugality and began thinking about things like taxes and Social Security.
+There is no point of going through the entire planning of how to retire successfully and what steps you can possibly take to get there if you’re not going to stick to them for the long-term.
+This is why you started investing as early as possible, practicing frugality, and began thinking about things like taxes and Social Security.